• Skip to primary navigation

 We understand how serious terrorism can be and why our spouses have to serve in certain parts of the world.
 However, emotionally saying goodbye to them can be so difficult, especially since our country has been at war for so long.

-I still remember 9/11 like it was just a couple of months ago.
+I still remember 9/11 like it wasn’t that long ago.
 I had just started my last semester of college.
 Being on the west coast, I woke up to the news.
 I got ready for classes and drove the 20 minutes to my school.

 Back in 2001, the internet was something you used on your computer.
 We did not get the news as quickly as we do today.
 Because of that, not everyone in my first class had heard the news.
 Those that had told them.